Get Help From a Divorce Lawyer Near You

 - If your Ex agrees, they can sign, and after 30 days, your divorce can be finalized.

 - When parties don’t agree, a series of court appearances, mediation, and possibly a trial will determine the outcome.

-Most divorces reach a settlement agreement before a trial, but the length of time a divorce takes depends on the facts, circumstances, and the parties’ ability to cooperate.
+Most divorces reach a settlement agreement before a trial, but how long the divorce process takes depends on the facts, circumstances, and the parties’ ability to cooperate.

 Can I Receive Alimony in Georgia, or Will I Have to Pay?

 In Georgia, spousal support decisions, including the amount, recipient, and payment term, are made case-by-case.
 The Court considers factors such as if a considerable income disparity exists, the education level of the parties, earning capacities, and time out of the workforce.